 In addition, through our central office, Melton is offering a series of new online learning opportunities at no cost.
 These courses are at a variety of different times, in an effort to open our virtual house of study to each and every Melton learner.
-Details on these online offerings are available here.

 In closing, we want to offer a familiar teaching in hope that it can provide strength to all of us as we are asked to adopt significant lifestyle changes in order to hopefully curtail the spread of the virus:

 Humankind began with the creation of one human being only to teach that any person who causes a single life to perish from the world, that person is deemed by Scripture to have caused a whole world to perish; and anyone who saves a single soul, that person is deemed by Scripture to have saved an entire world.

 It is quite possible that the growing restrictions being placed upon us at this time may very well translate into the saving of even one human life – and thus, the saving of an entire world.

 May we all find the strength to do our part to save lives, to save worlds.

 We join together with our synagogues, JCCs, Jewish Federations, and other partners across the world in praying for the health and safety of all of our Melton communities and their families.